younjiwoo/tunely/docs/sprint5.md

   * You should do this when you get a response to your PUT request.
   * Use the response data from the PUT request.

-> Hint: you already have a render function, ね(ne)?
+> Hint: you already have a render function